julianahodeyemi/julianahodeyemi/README.md

 - 👋 Hi, I’m @julianahodeyemi
 - ✨ Data scientist/data analyst
 - 👀 Working with Python, R, SQL, ML & AI and Tableau.
-- 🌱 I’m currently taking the Google Data Analytics Course on cousera and the Introduction to Computer Science on edX.
-- 💞️ I’m looking to collaborate on small projects for beginners.
 - 📫 You can visit my portfolio website me on https://julianahodeyemi.github.io/julianahsportfolio.github.io/

 <!---